Skip to main content

 Acknowledging

 Acknowledge signals "we've seen this and registered it" without closing it.
 The observation stays new and keeps showing in your backlog — it just carries an acknowledged marker so the team knows it isn't unseen.
 Acknowledging is available on every kind and is most useful for advisories you intend to act on later.
+It doesn't pause the automatic closes described below — an acknowledged observation that stops being reported still closes as No longer reported.

 Marking addressed